 The MAR should not be viewed as a linear document, each section should be taken in context and treated as a point of reference.
-The Domains detailed in the MAR are those highlighted by the SRA as being where Robotics Technology will have a high level of impact.
+The Domains detailed in the MAR are those highlighted by the Call.
 Each System Ability and each Technology is detailed so that high level targets can be established.
 It is not the intention of the MAR to be encyclopaedic.
 It does not detail techniques and methods within each technology, nor does it attempt to detail all possible end applications for robotics technology.
 Its aim is to provide a strong indication of direction and priority.